simpledimplejohn/AnimalShelter/README.md

 ### by [John Blalock](https://github.com/simpledimplejohn)

 ### __Description__
-A webapp with a database that is designed to show my ability to use ASP.Net Core and MYSQL using the Many To Many relationships as well as the use of Identity for user authentication.
+This is a database with an API back end that's accessible by POSTMAN or through an API client controller.
+It is build with ASP.Net Core and has full CRUD functionality in place.
+It follows RESTful conventions.

 ### __Technologies Used__